cykl/infoqscraper/README.md

 (usually `$HOME/.local/bin` with `--user`) to the `PATH` environment variable or specify the full path of the command.

+## Installation on OS X

+Install `pip`, `ffmpeg`, `swftools` and `rtmpdump` with [ports](http://www.macports.org/).

+        sudo port install py27-pip ffmpeg swftools rtmpdump

+Then install Infoqscraper with

+        pip-2.7 install --user infoqscraper

+After the installation is complete, the binary will be located at `~/Library/Python/2.7/bin`.

+Add following to your `.bash_profile` in your user directory:

+        export PATH=~/Library/Python/2.7/bin:$PATH

+And after terminal restart, you should be able to type `infoqscraper` and execute it.

 # CLI usage

 Overview: